livz/livz.github.io/_posts/2016-03-10-binary-master-lieutenant-4.md

 ## 1 - Vulnerability

-Although the program will check if the real user has privileges to open the file specified as first parameter, another _open()_ call is performed at **[3]** without any verification, basically introducing the TOCTOU vulnerability.
-So in order to exploit this we'll do a few simle stes:
+Although the program will check if the real user has privileges to open the file specified as first parameter, another _fopen()_ call is performed at **[3]** without any verification, basically introducing the TOCTOU vulnerability.
+So in order to exploit this we'll do a few simple stes:
-* Create a file in the /tmp folder, for which the application will have access
+* Create a file in the /tmp folder, for which the application will have access.
 * While the application is in the _for_ loop waiting for modifications on the file, replace it with a symbolic link to /home/level5/victory.
-At this point the level5 privileges have been regained so we'll have read access
+At this point the level5 privileges have been regained so we'll have read access.

 ## 2 - Exploit